iSimpp/RemoteControl/README.md

 ## Usage
-Once the bot is running and connected to your Discord server, you can interact with it using slash commands.
+Once the bot runs and connects to your Discord server, you can interact with it using slash commands.
 Here are some example commands:

 - `/screenshot`: Take a screenshot of the screen.
 - `/start`: Start the macro automation process by pressing F1.